 Property Investment - A Tax Guide

-This major new title leads the reader through the lifecycle of property ownership, from acquisition to eventual disposal.
+This title leads the reader through the lifecycle of property ownership, from acquisition to eventual disposal.
 At each stage, the tax issues are clearly explained and illustrated, with worked examples throughout.

 Difficult issues, such as the complex tax rules for lease premiums and the sometimes grey areas around the division between revenue and capital expenditure, are addressed in depth.

 Key additions and amendments for the 2021-22 edition include:

 - Capital allowance changes (AIA threshold, super-deduction, SBAs, freeports)